aruunsriram/devops_aruun/Terraform_Playlist_Project/README.md

   - Yes!
 With the right API, this method works for **Apple Music, YouTube Music, etc.**
 - **Why use Terraform for this?**
   - It’s a great way to learn **IaC, API automation, and OAuth authentication**!

----

-This structure makes your presentation **detailed yet easy to follow**!
-Let me know if you need slides or modifications. 🚀🎵